 The most powerful concept behind the profit margin of a digital information product is that it is "manufactured" once, yet can be sold and delivered an unlimited number of times.
 And further, can be delivered without any human intervention, as the delivery process can be automated 100% via digital technology.

-Again, we are exploiting the power of Internet technology here.
-This is why the focus of this course is all about providing digital information products to a targeted market.
+We are exploiting the power of Internet technology here.
+This is why my focus has been about providing digital information products to a targeted market.

 ABOUT THE AUTHOR